MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 ## Fuel your Copilot adoption community with information resources

-To help the community grow, upskill, and share knowledge, the Copilot adoption community admin can upload FAQs and other informational documents into the community through the Answers Intelligent Importer.
-Intelligent Importer leverages AI to generate question-and-answer pairs from the imported content, which you can review, edit, and then post.
-Learn how to use [Intelligent Importer](/viva/engage/eac-answers-importer).
+To foster learning, the community admin can upload informational documents to the community through the Answers Intelligent Importer.
+Intelligent Importer generates question-and-answer pairs from the imported content, which can be reviewed and edited before posting.
+For details, see [Intelligent Importer](/viva/engage/eac-answers-importer).

 :::image type="content" source="../media/engage/admin/engage-copilot-adoption-importer.png" alt-text="Screenshot shows how AI turns your documents into a list of questions and answers that you can edit and import.":::